yorkrobotlab/ardebug/README.md

 # ArUco
 By default the application uses the built in `DICT_6X6_50` tag dictionary.
 To generate the appropriate tags refer to [this page](https://docs.opencv.org/3.2.0/d5/dae/tutorial_aruco_detection.html).
 If you would like to use a different set of tags then the dictionary in use should be specified in `Application/Tracking/aruco.cpp`.

-A sample document containing ArUco tags is provided in the repository.
+A sample document containing ArUco tags is provided in this repository.

-# Test Script
+# Test script
-A python script is provided in the repository both to test the application and to demonstrate how data could be submitted.
+A python script is provided in this repository both to test the application and to demonstrate how data could be submitted.
 The script defines a small set of virtual robots and reports various pieces of data to the application.
 An initial set of poses are generated and do not change throughout the lifetime of the script.
 This shows how pose data can be submitted through the network interface if a different tracking system were to be used.

 To use the test script simply run `testDataSource.py` using a python interpreter.